code-423n4/2023-10-wildcat/README.md

 # Additional Context

+- We anticipate that any ERC-20 can be used as an underlying asset for a market.
+However We make the following assumptions:

+  - There are no fees on transfer.
+  - The `totalSupply` is nowhere near 2^128.
+  - Arbitrary mints and burns are not possible.
+  - `name`, `symbol` and `decimals` all return valid results.

+- This code will be deployed to Ethereum mainnet at launch, and is the only blockchain considered to be in scope for this audit.

+- We do not anticipate interacting with any ERC-721s.

+- We do not consider a DOS of the Ethereum network to be sufficient to warrant a finding valid, even in such scenarios as a DOS preventing a borrower from depositing assets for long enough to exceed the grace period and activate the penalty APR of a market.

+- No implementations are intended to conform with any EIPs.

+- Trusted roles:

+  - Archcontroller Owner:
+  - Borrower:
+  - Sentinel:

 - [ ] Describe any novel or unique curve logic or mathematical models implemented in the contracts
-- [ ] Please list specific ERC20 that your protocol is anticipated to interact with.
-Could be "any" (literally anything, fee on transfer tokens, ERC777 tokens and so forth) or a list of tokens you envision using on launch.
-- [ ] Please list specific ERC721 that your protocol is anticipated to interact with.
-- [ ] Which blockchains will this code be deployed to, and are considered in scope for this audit?
-- [ ] Please list all trusted roles (e.g. operators, slashers, pausers, etc.), the privileges they hold, and any conditions under which privilege escalation is expected/allowable
-- [ ] In the event of a DOS, could you outline a minimum duration after which you would consider a finding to be valid?
-This question is asked in the context of most systems' capacity to handle DoS attacks gracefully for a certain period.
-- [ ] Is any part of your implementation intended to conform to any EIP's?
-If yes, please list the contracts in this format:
-  - `Contract1`: Should comply with `ERC/EIPX`
-  - `Contract2`: Should comply with `ERC/EIPY`

 ---